 fbpx

-Stay in your lane; what does it mean?
-If you’re a driver, I’m sure you’ve had to yell countless times, “stay in your lane,” to drivers drifting over the lines into your lane.
-I must ask you to stay in your lane because too many Christians get caught up in the attention-craving of likes and views.
-We are programmed to look at the numbers, which causes us to take our eyes off what God wants us to focus on individually.
-Statistics and numbers are smack dab in our faces on social platforms, YouTube, and email marketing accounts.
+I must ask you to stay in your lane because too many Christians get caught up in the attention-craving of likes and views through content creation.
+It’s dangerous to the soul.
+We are programmed to look at the numbers too much, which is unhealthy and causes us to take our eyes off what God wants us to focus on individually.

-It’s easy to desire someone else’s purpose, gifts, and talentsβ€”but what does God require from you?
-If we can’t concentrate on what we are supposed to do, we won’t finish the race with excellence.
+Therefore, it’s easy to covet, get jealous, and desire someone else’s audience, purpose, gifts, and talents—but what does God require from you?
+Soulful, if it’s challenging to concentrate on what we should do, we won’t finish the race God set before us excellently.

-Walk by Faith
+Walk by Faith to Stay in your lane

-Remember, the Holy Spirit is leading you.
+Remember, the Holy Spirit is leading you, right?

 Most of us are guilty of not staying in our lanes because of the temptation to know the numbers.
 We want the results instantly, so we drift and lose focus.

-Knowing where you are is essential in most industries, and although importantβ€”be careful not to gauge spiritual success through an inaccurate metric.
+Knowing where you are is essential in most industries, and although important—be careful not to gauge spiritual success through an inaccurate metric.
+Be careful not to link your identity with reasonable or unpleasant measures.

 Inc. Magazine in 7 Ways to Measure True Success, defines success in these factors: